Honey Bee Vs Bumble Bee – 13 Differences Explained

 12. Ability to sting

-Honey bees have a barb in their stinger which means they can usually only sting a human once then die.
-They may be able to sting multiple times if they’re using it on smaller insects.
+Honey bees have a barb in their stinger, meaning they usually only sting once and then die.
+They may repeatedly sting smaller insects.

 Bumble bees can sting over and over if they choose.
-However, death by honey bee is more likely due to the numbers involved.
+However, humans are more likely to die from a honey bee sting as they live in greater numbers.

 13. Winter habits